 IS PURCHASING US REAL ESTATE RIGHT FOR YOU

 The decision to purchase US real estate may not be as easy as it seems, and there are many myths surrounding how Canadians should do so.
-Although there can be many benefits for Canadian residents who are looking to purchase US real estate, an unanticipated tax bite can quickly turn a sweet deal sour.
-It’s important to evaluate how the potential tax consequences will affect you, and consider alternatives.
+There are many potential benefits for Canadian residents who are looking to purchase US real estate, but an unanticipated tax bite can quickly turn a sweet deal sour.
+It’s important to evaluate how the potential tax consequences will affect you and consider alternatives.
 Below are some questions to help you determine what your next step should be.

 Are you a Canadian resident (and not a US citizen) who is considering the purchase of personal-use real estate (and not rental income property)?

 Yes … continue to next question